Doug917/desktop_apps/README.md

 Simple office apps.

-xcel merge takes as input the paths to two excel files and merges them (inner join) on user-specified key columns.
+excel_merge takes as input the paths to two excel files and merges them (inner join) on user-specified key columns.